Nutrition

 Histamine Intolerance

-Salicylates are natural plant substances which can help the plant defend itself against bacteria, fungi and other pests.
-Some people are sensitive to the small amount of salicylate in foods such as nightshade vegetables, radish, zucchini, berries, avocado, coconut and olive oils.
-Symptoms of a salicylate include itching, stomach pain/nausea, headaches, puffy or burning eyes and sinus congestion.
+Salicylates are natural compounds found in many plant foods that help the plant defend itself against bacteria, fungi, and other pests.
+Some people are sensitive to even small amounts of salicylate, which can be found in nightshade vegetables, radish, zucchini, berries, avocado, and coconut and olive oils.
+Symptoms include itching, stomach pain, nausea, headaches, and sinus congestion.

 FODMAP Sensitivity